MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/menus-and-context-menus.md

 ![Example of menu in Mail](images/Mail_Menu.png)

-If you want to add commands (such as cut, copy, and paste) to a text element, use a context menu instead of a menu.
-In this scenario, the primary role of the text element is to present and edit text; additional commands (such as cut, copy, and paste) are secondary and belong in a context menu.
+If you want to add commands (such as Cut, Copy, and Paste) to a text or image element, use a context menu instead of a menu.
+In this scenario, the primary role of the text element is to present and edit text; additional commands (such as Cut, Copy, and Paste) are secondary and belong in a context menu.

 ![Example of context menu in photo gallery](images/ContextMenu_example.png)